joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/05/climate/texas-esg-lawsuit.html

 **Crypto Takes a Deep Slide Despite Trump’s Support**\
-`Despite strong backing from the White House, the price of Bitcoin is now lower than when President Trump was elected in 2024.`\
+`The price of Bitcoin is now lower than when President Trump was elected in 2024, raising concerns of a new ‘crypto winter’ in the industry.`\
 https://nytimes.com/2026/02/05/technology/bitcoin-price-drop-crypto-market.html

 **The Flour Tortilla Revolution is Here**\